NWShadowDev/PingPong/README.md

 _Input 3) The user enters the string "15" as an input, it is converted from a string into a number, and outputs appending values starting with 1, and on 15 it replaces 15 with the word "ping-pong"_

+_Input 4) The user enters any number thats not 3,5, or 15 and gets an alert that says to refresh the page and to enter one of those three inputs_

 ## Known Bugs

 _The "active" state on the "Lets Play" Button does not cover the whole button when clicked.
 You have to click right on the text of the button in order to get the resulting appends for the user input_

+_The hover state for links has a similar behavior to the button active state._

+_Alert message on "else" is displaying even for the input of 3,5,and 15_

+_Viewport isn't working_

 ## Support and contact details